 Meet the Editor

 I love being outside in the summertime, swimming, biking, and doing yoga.
 I also enjoy figure skating, even though every winter I ask myself, “Why do I live in the Midwest?”
-Perhaps someday I’ll move to a warmer climate.
+Perhaps someday we’ll move to a warmer climate.
 This is starting to sound like an online dating profile, but I also enjoy playing board games, participating in pub trivia, and sometimes I even do algebra for fun.
 And even though I do it all day for my job, I also love to read.
-Biographies, memoirs, narrative nonfiction, historical fiction or nonfiction, and crime fiction or nonfiction are my favorite genres.
-Please click the following links to read about My Editing Philosophy or Contact Me.
+Biographies, memoirs, narrative nonfiction, historical fiction or nonfiction, true crime, and crime fiction are my favorite genres.
+If you’d like to read about My Editing Philosophy, just click the link.